Do you want to improve your website performance?

 Measuring website performance is complicated.
-The free tools can help measure your sites performance, while leading you with valuable information about what opportunities are met.
+The free tools can help measure your site’s performance, while leading you to provide valuable information about what opportunities are met.
 The information they provide must be interpreted to get the most out of your property.

 Free Testing Tools

-Don’t know how your site performs?
-Try one of these recommended two free tools to audit your sites performance.
+You don’t know how your site performs?
+Try one of these recommended two free tools to audit your site’s performance.

 Lighthouse Plugin for Chrome Browser (Download)

-Lighthouse can be found online, and provides a browser based testing tool that can be accessed via the Chrome Browser.
-It’s made by google and is a good representation of how google judges performance.
-Its a bit more complex then the Google Web Speed tools but it offers more features, tests and matrices including SEO, Accessibility and others.
+Lighthouse can be found online, and provides a browser-based testing tool that can be accessed via the Chrome Browser.
+It’s made by Google and is a good representation of how Google judges performance.
+It’s a bit more complex than the Google Web Speed tools, but it offers more features, tests, and other matrices.

 Google Web Speed

-For those not looking for a online option, we recommend Google Page Speed Insights for website speed testing.
-This is a quick web based tool similar to lighthouse.
-Its a great, easy test for most people can run.
+For those not seeking an online option, we recommend Google Page Speed Insights for website speed testing.
+This is a quick web-based tool similar to a lighthouse.
+It’s a great, easy test for most people to run.

 Interpreting the results